rails/rails/guides/source/active_record_querying.md

 Code examples throughout this guide will refer to one or more of the following models:

-TIP: All of the following models use +id+ as the primary key, unless specified otherwise.
+TIP: All of the following models use `id` as the primary key, unless specified otherwise.

 ```ruby
 class Client < ActiveRecord::Base